Classic Inca Trail to Machu Picchu

 LETS EXPLORE INCA TRAIL

-Located about 2,500m above sea level, Machu Picchu was an Inca citadel that was built in the 15th century.
-The citadel was built as a royal estate, although it was used for less than 100 years before being abandoned when, due to the arrival of the Spanish, they set out to conquer.
+Located about 2,500 meters above sea level, Machu Picchu was an Inca citadel that was built in the 15th century.
+The citadel was built as a royal hacienda, although it was used for less than 100 years before being abandoned when, due to the arrival of the Spanish, they set out to conquer.

-It was not until 1911 that the ruins were rediscovered by archaeologist Hiram Bingham.
-Although the locals were familiar with the ruins, it was not until Hiram climbed the mountain himself that he realized how spectacular his (re)discovery was.
+It wasn’t until 1911 that the ruins were rediscovered by archaeologist Hiram Bingham III.
+Although the locals were aware of the ruins, it wasn’t until Hiram climbed the mountain himself that he realized how spectacular his (re) discovery was.

-To curb the damage caused by tourism, entrance to Machu Picchu is “limited” to 6,534 people per day, divided into morning and afternoon entries.
-Although it seems like a lot, tickets often sell out months in advance (especially for the trek).
-For that reason, you’ll want to make sure to plan ahead, do your research, and book early!
+To curb the damage caused by tourism, the entrance to Machu Picchu is “limited” to 6000 people a day, divided into morning and afternoon tickets.
+Although it seems like a lot, tickets tend to sell out months in advance.
+For this reason, it is necessary that you make your reservation in advance.

 Even more so now that the capacity of Machu Picchu 2021 has been reduced to 50% due to the pandemic, so it is recommended to book in advance.